wjessop/mango.computer/README.md

 1. In the root of the site run `nanoc` to generate the current site.
 It generates to the "output" dir.
 2. Run `guard` in the root directory to spin up a web server on localhost (changes to content will be visible by refreshing the page).

+## Pushing the site live

+cd to the output dir, commit the changes and push to github.